Yelp/tlspretense-service/README.md

 You can test a local service or a remote one.
   - A local service (one on the same host as tlspretense-service) should have the same hostname and a different port.
 This is by far the simplest way to test your service, as all of the “goodca” test cases should succeed.
 Remote services work a bit differently.
 Unless you set up your own firewall rules (eg, iptables NAT using MASQUERADE), the goodca tests will fail.
 Keep this in mind.
+  - If necessary, update dest_port to reflect the port you've used in DOCKER_PORT as well.
 4. make
 5. Point your client at the host running your Docker container, along the port specified in DOCKER_PORT.